MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-identifiers.md

 |   {memdiag}           |    Specifies the memory diagnostic application entry. |
 |    {ramdiskoptions}    |   Contains the additional options required by the boot manager for RAM disk devices. |

-These well-known identifiers are used with eariler versions of Windows:
+These well-known identifiers are used with earlier versions of Windows:

-| Indentifier           | Description
+| Identifier           | Description
 |-----------------------|----------------------------------------------------------------------|
 |    {ntldr}            |     Specifies a OS loader (Ntldr) that can be used to start operating systems earlier than Windows Vista.|
 |    {fwbootmgr}        |     Specifies the firmware boot manager entry, specifically on systems that implement the Extensible Firmware Interface (EFI) specification.|